Skip navigation links

 Faculty, graduate or undergraduate student instructors and staff

-1. If you have symptoms of COVID-19, please isolate and do not come to campus for 5 days or while you are experiencing symptoms associated with COVID-19.
+1. If you have symptoms of COVID-19, you may return to work as long as symptoms are improving and you have not had a fever for 24 hours.
 This applies to fully vaccinated, partially vaccinated and unvaccinated people.

 2. Get a test for COVID-19*.